Your Bag

 Bay laurel leaf (often shortened to just bay leaf) is an evergreen shrub from the plant Laurus nobilis native to the Mediterranean regions and the Black Sea regions.
 It is now mostly cultivated in the European continent as an everyday ingredient for food and personal care, but in ancient times, the bay leaf plant was believed to have magical properties that kept evil and diseases at bay.
 Common names of the bay leaf are laurel leaf and sweet bay.

 Regarded as highly sacred and valuable by the ancient Greeks and Romans, bay leaf represented victory and nobility.
-Today, bay leaf essential oil's numerous medicinal properties have made it a natural remedy for health issues and boosting immunity.
+Today, bay leaf essential oil's numerous health-related properties have made it a natural remedy for health issues.

 Bay leaf essential oil is often extracted through the steam distillation of its leaves and stems.
 This extraction method is the most effective way to harness the “essence” of the plant and help its benefits shine through.